Phil Hellmuth: World Poker Tour

-Hellmuth has cashed 18 times and made five final tables on the World Poker Tour.
+Hellmuth has cashed 19 times, made five final tables, and earned over $1.5 million on the World Poker Tour.
 He finished in fourth place in the $3,000 No Limit Hold'em WPT Event at the 49'er Gold Rush Bonanza in 2002, in third place in the $10,000 No Limit Hold'em Event at the World Poker Finals at Foxwoods in 2003, in sixth place at the 2008 L.A.
-Poker Classic, in third place at the Bay 101 Shooting Star event in 2010, and second place in 2017 at the Bicycle Casino.
-In 2010 he also was the TV bubble boy finishing seventh at the $25,000 WPT World Championship.
-As of January 2021, Hellmuth had won $1,576,916 in WPT tournaments.
+Poker Classic, in sixth place at the Bay 101 Shooting Star event in 2010, and second place in 2017 at the Bicycle Casino.
+In 2010. he was the television bubble boy finishing seventh at the $25,000 WPT World Championship.

 Other notable tournaments

 Hellmuth makes regular appearances on episodes of Poker After Dark on PokerGO both as a player and as a drop-in commentator.
 Hellmuth won his first Poker After Dark tournament in the first episode of the third season, winning $120,000.
 Hellmuth returned two weeks later and claimed his second Poker After Dark title, winning another $120,000.
 Hellmuth is the Season 3 champion of Late Night Poker.

-In 2000, he won the Poker EM 7-Card Stud Main Event in Austria, billed the largest 7-Card Stud tournament in the world.
+In 2000, he won the Poker EM 7-Card Stud Main Event in Austria.
 Phil defeated 437 other players to win $106,250.
-In 2005, Hellmuth won the first National Heads-Up Poker Championship.
+In 2005, Hellmuth won the first NBC National Heads-Up Poker Championship.
 He defeated Men Nguyen, Paul Phillips, Huck Seed, Lyle Berman and Antonio Esfandiari on the way to the final against Chris Ferguson whom he defeated in two out of three games.
 While trying to repeat in 2006, he lost in the first round to Chip Reese.
 In 2007, Hellmuth did not play due to the PartyPoker.com Premier League Poker, a British tournament in which he took part.
 He won four out of his six group matches and eventually finished third in the finals.
 Hellmuth took part in the 2008 National Heads-Up Poker Championship, losing in the first round to Tom Dwan.
 In 2013, Hellmuth finished in second place, losing to Mike Matusow in the final round and earning $300,000.